OpenDataforWeb3/Resources/CONTRIBUTING.md

 4. You can edit existing files by pressing on the crayon icon on the right side of the page
 <img width="903" alt="edit-file" src="https://user-images.githubusercontent.com/117952992/214411761-66315743-9060-4954-84a0-186ff24b65e8.png">

 5. When you are done working on the file, click PROPOSE CHANGE at the bottom of the file.
 This will automatically create a new fork and branch.
-We suggest using a branch name similar to `-<#>`, e.g. sarob-patch12.
+We suggest using a branch name similar to `<user>-<patch><#>`, e.g. sarob-patch12.
 <img width="903" alt="commit-file" src="https://user-images.githubusercontent.com/117952992/214411923-898c5958-68ba-4046-b9a8-e392ae9a7c42.png">

 6. You will then need to create a Pull Request (follow the prompt)